 There has been an interdepartmental Ph.D. program in the neurosciences at Stanford since 1962.
-The ongoing philosophy has been for Stanford to offer a single program rather than several small competing departments. that jointly trains future leaders in neuroscience.
+The ongoing philosophy has been for Stanford to offer a single program to train future leaders in neuroscience rather than several small competing departments.
 No single department was to control the program; directors and faculty were to be from all relevant departments.

-This training program, now the Neurosciences Ph.D.
-Program, has undergone several phases.
-During the first nine years of its existence (1963-1972) the program was limited to support from departmental training grants in Psychology, Biological Sciences and Genetics, and individual faculty research grants, and only able to support three students per year.
-In 1972 the opportunity arose to fund a significant number of students through the NIMH training grant in the Department of Psychiatry (Drs.
-Seymour Levine and David Hamburg) and formal admissions procedures were begun.
-When Dr. Hamburg resigned as chairman to assume the Presidency of the National Academy of Medicine, .his former department dropped the predoctoral slots from its training grant support in order to concentrate on clinical aspects of graduate education.
-Thus, in 1975 the Ph.D. program reverted to its previous mode of funding students primarily from faculty research grants.
+From 1963-1972, the program supported three students per year through departmental training grants in Psychology, Biological Sciences, and Genetics, along with individual faculty research grants.
+In 1972 a significant number of students were funded through the NIMH training grant in the Department of Psychiatry and formal admissions procedures were begun.
+When Dr. David Hamburg resigned as chairman to assume the Presidency of the National Academy of Medicine in 1975, the department dropped the predoctoral slots from its training grant support in order to concentrate on clinical aspects of graduate education and the Ph.D. program once again relied on faculty research grants as the primary source of funding for students.

-In 1975, the Medical School established the Department of Neurobiology which now consists of 8 faculty members.
-It has made a substantial contribution to graduate teaching and has become an important new component of the Program based on the number of faculty and courses it provides.
-It should be emphasized that, by design, the Department of Neurobiology does not offer its own Ph.D. but rather cooperates with all the other neuroscience groups in the interdepartmental Ph.D. program.
-The latter was named the Neurosciences Ph.D.
+In 1975, the Medical School established the Department of Neurobiology which has made a substantial contribution to graduate teaching and has become an important component of the program.
+By design, the Department of Neurobiology does not offer its own Ph.D. but rather cooperates with all the other neuroscience groups in the interdepartmental Ph.D. program, which was officially named the Neurosciences Ph.D.
 Program in 1981.
-In 1982 the Program sought and was awarded its own training grant by NIMH.
-Most students were still supported by research grants and individual fellowships because the number of trainee positions awarded (five) were small compared to the size of the faculty (35).

-In 1992, when Dr. Schulman became Director, he and the Program Committee instituted a system by which students would enter the Program without committing themselves to a given faculty member; their support is provided by the training grant rather than being dependent on availability of faculty research funds.
-The Program now covers students for their first two years, with the third year of training grant support dependent on availability of trainee positions.
-Preference is given to support of incoming students as long as they are equal or better in potential to our current students.
+In 1992, Director Schulman and the Program Committee instituted a system by which students would enter the program without committing themselves to a given faculty member; support is provided by the training grant rather than being dependent on availability of faculty research funds.
+This system is still in place today.

 2006-2013: John Huguenard (Professor of Neurology, Neurosurgery, and, by courtesy, of Molecular and Cellular Physiology)